harshad-kathiriya/harshad-kathiriya/README.md

 ### Hi 👋

-I'm Harshad Kathiriya.
-I'm a Full Stack Developer from India.
+I'm Harshad Kathiriya, a Full Stack Developer from India.

 I consider myself a person with a hunger for knowledge and always looking for new ideas to improve what the market has to offer.